Decriminalised Sex Work Countries Information

 ✅ Foreign national with:

-❌ Working without a valid visa or overstaying your visa
+❌ Do not Working without a valid visa or overstaying your visa

 ✅ Legal